vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/ttl-options.md

 * If a vertex has multiple tags, once a property of the vertex expires, properties bound to the same tag with the expired property also expire, but the vertex does not expire and other properties of it remain untouched.

-!!! caution

-    - When the TTL options are set for a property and the property's value is `NULL`, the property never expires.
-    - If a property with a default value of `now()` is added to a tag and the TTL options are set for the property, the history data related to the tag will never expire because the value of that property for the history data is the current timestamp.

 ### Edge property expiration

 Since an edge can have only one edge type, once an edge property expires, the edge expires.

-!!! caution

-    If a property with a default value of `now()` is added to a tag and the TTL options are set for the property, the history data related to the tag will never expire because the value of that property for the history data is the current timestamp.

 ### Data deletion

 The expired data are still stored on the disk, but queries will filter them out.